 - As with any fine floor covering, care should be taken when moving heavy furniture or appliances back into the room.
-Use wood panels to protect the floor when rolling heavy appliances back into place. - Proper floor protectors must be used under any furniture which is regularly moved, or which is heavy and may dent the floor. - Non staining, non-rubber backed protective matts must be used under rolling office chairs, and any rolling furniture/carts need to have wide, flat wheels. - Do NOT use rubber back area rugs as the rubber may contain chemicals such as sulfur that can/will discolor the floor.
+Use wood panels to protect the floor when rolling heavy appliances back into place. - Proper floor protectors must be used under any furniture which is regularly moved, or which is heavy and may dent the floor. - Non staining, non-rubber backed protective mats must be used under rolling office chairs, and any rolling furniture/carts need to have wide, flat wheels. - Do NOT use rubber back area rugs as the rubber may contain chemicals such as sulfur that can/will discolor the floor.
 Instead, Johnson recommends rug underlayment pads specifically designed for use on LVP/SPC types of flooring, such as rug pads from rugpadusa.com. - Protective walk off mats must be used at all exterior doors. - Oil and petroleum-based driveways can stain vinyl floors.
-Do not track petroleum-based products onto a Public House floor. - Sweep or vacuum the floor regularly to remove dirt/grit.
+Do not track petroleum-based products onto the Cellar House floor. - Sweep or vacuum the floor regularly to remove dirt/grit.
 Do not use a vacuum with a revolving beater bar.

-- Public House should be regularly cleaned with a neutral pH cleaner such as Bona Professional Series Stone, Tile & Laminate Cleaner, Mannington Rinse-Free Cleaner, Rejuvenate Luxury Vinyl Floor Cleaner and/or Zep Neutral pH Floor Cleaner.
-Follow manufactures instruction.
-Note: Using a cleaner other than a neutral pH cleaner can/will result in irreversible damage to the floors surface, which can/will void ALL applicable warranties. - Do NOT use steam cleaners of any kind to steam clean the floor as it can/will cause perminate damage to the floors surface.
+Johnson recommends Miele brand canister type of vacuum with a China bristle attachment as the firm rubber wheels and semi firm China bristle attachment will not scratch or mar the surface of the floor. - Cellar House should be regularly cleaned with a neutral pH cleaner such as Bona Professional Series Stone, Tile & Laminate Cleaner, Mannington Rinse-Free Cleaner, Rejuvenate Luxury Vinyl Floor Cleaner and/or Zep Neutral pH Floor Cleaner.
+Follow manufacturers instruction.
+Note: Using a cleaner (and/or topical maintenance products of any kind) other than a neutral pH cleaner can/will result in irreversible damage to the floors surface, which can/will void ALL applicable warranties. - Do NOT use steam cleaners of any kind to steam clean the floor as it can/will cause permanent damage to the floors surface, which will Not be covered under any/all applicable warranties offered with this product.

-The JOHNSON HARDWOOD - PUBLIC HOUSE SPC RIGID CORE PLANK FLOORING warranty information is available on our web site at johnsonhardwood.com
+The JOHNSON HARDWOOD - CELLAR HOUSE SPC RIGID CORE PLANK FLOORING warranty information is available on our web site at johnsonhardwood.com